ioBroker/ioBroker.dwd/README.md

 ### __WORK IN PROGRESS__
 * (Apollon77) restructure code to not exit before really done with setting all states
+* (Apollon77) js-controller 2.0 is now required at minimum

 ### 2.6.1 (2021-01-16)
 * (wendy2702) correct Region "Leer"